Reviews You Can Rely On

 Style

-This one is pretty subjective, but we measured how many compliments we received and how many women wanted to wear each jacket versus how many tried it on but didn't want to wear it.
-We also checked out all the colors available and evaluated them on the selection and how stylish those options are this season.
+Style is personal, but definitely matters when it comes to your ski jacket.
+For style, we took into consideration the fit of each jacket and how flattering it was on a variety of testers.
+We also measured how many compliments on the slopes, we received and how many women wanted to wear each jacket versus how many tried it on but didn't want to wear it.
+We also checked out all the colors, styles and sizes available, and considered current trends.

 Features

-We opened every pocket and pit-zip and snapped every powder skirt to test for functionality.
-We evaluated what was really necessary, and what is just a gimmick.
+We opened and used every pocket, zipped every zipper and snapped every powder skirt to test for functionality.
+We evaluated what was really necessary, and what features were most superfluous to the jacket's performance.